soumiknafiulferdous/Multi-threaded-Group-Chat-Server/README.md

-# Multithreaded Group Chat Server
+# Multi-threaded Group Chat Server

 A group chatting system is implemented where multiple clients can join the server and can chat together like in a chat-group (think of facebook messenger group).